Iván Archivaldo Guzmán Salazar: United States indictment

 In 2012, the United States Department of the Treasury's Office of Foreign Assets Control designated Guzmán Salazar under the Foreign Narcotics Kingpin Designation Act, naming him a "lieutenant" of El Chapo Guzmán in the Sinaloa Cartel along with Ovidio Guzmán López.

-In 2013, a grand jury in United States District Court for the Southern District of California indicted Sinaloa boss "El Mayo" Mario Zambada García, two of Zambada's sons Ismael Zambada-Sicairos (known as "Mayito Flaco") and Ismael Zambada-Imperial (known as "Mayito Gordo") as well as Iván Archivaldo Guzmán Salazar.
-"El Mayo" Zambada is charged with violating the Continuing Criminal Enterprise Statute (also known as the "Kingpin Statute"); all of the defendants are charged with counts of conspiracy to distribute and import narcotics.
+In 2013, a grand jury in United States District Court for the Southern District of California indicted Sinaloa boss "El Mayo" Mario Zambada García, two of Zambada's sons, Ismael Zambada Sicairos (known as "Mayito Flaco") and Ismael Zambada-Imperial (known as "Mayito Gordo"), as well as Iván Archivaldo Guzmán Salazar.
+El Mayo was charged with violating the Continuing Criminal Enterprise Statute (also known as the "Kingpin Statute"); all of the defendants are charged with counts of conspiracy to distribute and import narcotics.
 The court unsealed the indictment and issued a warrant for Iván Archivaldo Guzmán Salazar's arrest on 25 July 2014.

 Ismael Zambada-Imperial was arrested in Mexico in November 2014, then extradited in 2019.
 He pled guilty in 2021.

 In April 2023, a grand jury in the United States District Court for the Northern District of Illinois indicted Iván Archivaldo Guzmán Salazar, along with his brother, Jesús Alfredo Guzmán Salazar, and half-brothers, Joaquín Guzmán López and Ovidio Guzmán López.
 All four were charged with various narcotics and arms-related offenses against the United States, including leading a large faction of the Sinaloa Cartel.
 This indictment alleged he controlled the smuggling of cocaine, heroin, methamphetamine, and fentanyl into the United States and that he was involved in various acts of violence, including a murder that took place in the United States.